Nicblast/bestseller-prediction-analysis/README.md

 ![IMG_3369](https://github.com/user-attachments/assets/0378176c-044e-4d54-a67b-e923a3306b2a)

-To finish off our analysis, we also applied our popularity score to authors.
-It did not come as a surprise that although the dataset was now limited to 2024–2025, it further confirmed the dual-track market value insight we obtained from the full three-year comparison.
-This confirms that, despite the 2024 performance plateau, established authors like Freida McFadden continue to provide a high-performance ceiling and a guaranteed revenue floor that anchors the market.
+To finish off our analysis, we also applied our **popularity score** to authors.
+It did not come as a surprise that although the dataset was now limited to 2024–2025, it further confirmed the dual-track market value insight we obtained from the full three year comparison.
+This confirms that, despite the 2024 performance plateau, established authors like Freida McFadden continue to provide a high performance ceiling and a guaranteed revenue floor that anchors the market.

 Consequently, priority for 2026/27 releases should be reserved for McFadden to maintain this absolute stability, while simultaneously fast-tracking new titles from Rebecca Yarros to capitalize on the explosive, viral momentum that currently drives the industry's growth curve.